 - Prevent fluid retention in the compressed tissues

-- Improve circulation and support your veins
+- Improve blood flow and support your veins

 - Support muscles and connective tissue